• Skip to primary navigation

 • Slice the passion fruits in half and scoop out the pulp

-½ cup Passion Fruit Juice
+½ cup Passion Fruit Puree

 • Add the passion fruit pulp to a blender or food processor and pulse 1-2 times - this helps to separate the seeds.
 Make sure you don't process the pulp too much, otherwise the seeds will start to break down which we don't want.